Mikestr0/DOrky/README.md

 #### Usage

 Dorky can be ran from the command line using the following syntax.
 Simply specify the domain you would like to target along with a file containing your search strings / Google dorks.
-DOrky will perform a search query for each line in the file against your target domain and output the results to a HTML file along with a screenshot of each URL.
+DOrky will perform a search query for each line in the file against your target domain and output the results to a HTML file along with a screenshot of each web page.
 ```
 usage: dorky.py [-h] -d D [-r R]